-The Congress aims to bring together scientific leaders and experts, and young scientists from a variety of breakthrough scientific fields to present cutting-edge research, and exchange ideas.
-Patients and patient organizations, who are committed to research, will also be in attendance to share their experiences and perspectives.
+This joint event continued the IRDiRC Conference series (4th edition) and the RE(ACT) Congress series (6th edition).
+It aimed to bring together scientific leaders and experts, and young scientists from various breakthrough scientific fields to present cutting-edge research, exchange ideas, and discuss policies related to rare diseases research.
+Patients and patient organizations committed to research were also in attendance to share their experiences and perspectives.

 |Dr. Olivier Menzel